 In 2024, we were awarded an EcoVadis Silver Medal, improving our score by 10 points from the previous year.
-This fied customer becomes the best am- How is supply chain resilience places us among the top 15% of companies evaluated worldwide.
+This panies evaluated worldwide.

 We are actively working to lower greenhouse gas emissions.
 Our facilities are committed to reducing waste generation, increasing recycling rates,